christung16/terraform-mso-aci/README.md

 The repository is to demonstrate how to use Terraform to provision underlay resources, VMM Integration from APIC and overlay resources from MSO in one single config file so that you can easily and consistently build and rebuild a ACI demo everytime.
 You just need to create different config file for different customers while using the same main.tf.
 And the config file is structural json format and human readable.
 You don't even need modify the main.tf if they consume same resources.

 Another purpose of this repository is to learn a very consistent way to build your own main.tf.
 How to handle json type configuration in terraform for network resources.
+Learn how to manupilate different data structure type which usually used in network environment.

 ## Use Case Description